davidsule/Obsidian_main/Lecture notes/FYP/03_Project.md

 Abbreviation expansion changes to word to lowercase -> makes GingerIt's work harder + shows up as extra GingerIt correction.

 Lemmatization: If no tag --> maybe fall back to noun?

+How nltk pos_tag's tagset types work with lemmatizer?